 Interior mostly dismantled and non-original joinery and fittings removed.
 All original fittings and teak joinery carefully removed and stored such as panelled doors etc.

-Bilge recently cleaned throughout.
+Bilge cleaned throughout.

 Ketch Rig with deck stepped wooden masts and booms.
 Rigging in fair condition.
 Two sails.

 Engines removed as un-serviceable.

 Anchor Windlass, dodgers, two bilge pumps, fenders and mooring ropes.

 Contact us for more information or to arrange an appointment to view.